kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 RETURN a, e, b
 ```
 This forces e to match to only Likes relationship or Follows relationship records (so
 excludes the `LivesIn` records we mentioned above).
+The `|` is a syntax adapted from
+regexes originrally and is also used in query languages that support `regular path queries`.

 Kùzu now supports such queries.
 Our query execution
 is based on performing scans of each possible node/rel table and index
 and when a variable `x` can bind to multiple node/rel tables, `L1, L2, ..., Lk`,
 we reserve one vector for each possible property of each node/rel table.
-If anyeone has any optimizations to do something smarter, it would be very interesting
+If anyone has any optimizations to do something smarter, it would be very interesting
 to hear!

 ## Other Important Changes